dinodeck/hello_world/README.md

-# hello_world
+# Hello World

-The Hello World projects supplied on the website.
+These are the two Hello World projects for the Dinodeck engine.